-It looks like the Mole Antonielliana in Turin...
+It looks like the Mole Antonelliana in Turin...

 (Turin - Italy).
-Every now and then I come across really peculiar and unique curiosities in our SDR world... like this spectrogram that drew a kind of Mole Antonelliana, a monumental building in Turin, located in the historic center, a symbol of the city and one
+Every now and then I come across really peculiar and unique curiosities in our SDR world... like this spectrogram that drew a kind of Mole Antonelliana, a monumental building in Turin, located in the historic center, a symbol of the city and one of the symbols of Italy.

-The name comes from the fact that it was once the tallest masonry building in the world, while its adjective comes from the architect who conceived and built it in 1863:
+The name comes from the fact that it was once the tallest masonry building in the world, while its adjective comes from the architect who conceived and built it in 1863: Alessandro Antonelli.